Police-Data-Accessibility-Project/data-analysis/FINDINGS.md

 While in some cases multiple locations may be referenced, generally the location most often referenced is the location associated with the source.
 This makes the location one of the comparatively easier problems.
 Many pretrained NLP models, such as SpaCy, are effective at identifying when a location is being referenced.
 Once locations are found, it is comparatively simple to cross-reference them with our database of known locations and identify the most probable location.

+## Dataset is imbalanced towards relevant URLs

+Our dataset is considerably imbalanced towards relevant URLs, with 3788 relevant URLs and 500 non-relevant URLs, a ratio of over 7:1.

+This compromises straightforward analysis, but can be mediated through some statistical techniques.
+However, the best solution is to increase the number of non-relevant URLs.

+## Balancing the dataset is a non-trivial task.

+Increasing the number of non-relevant URLs is not straightforward, as the sort of non-relevant URLs we receive is heavily dependent on our means of obtaining URLs.

+For example, targeted google searches will likely return a different kind of non-relevant URL as compared to pulling URLs at random from Common Crawl.
+And the non-relevant URLs which we receive by manual submission would likely be different as well.

+In any ML model we use, the utility of different features will likely change as the distribution of URLs changes as we receive more URLs through some sources and not through others.
+Because of this, ML models will need to be regularly retrained.
+We should also consider complementing them with rules-based models.

 # URL Components

 ## The majority of schemes are https, and this is unlikely to be relevant.